mikro-orm/mikro-orm/docs/docs/events.md

 ## Hooks

-You can use lifecycle hooks to run some code when entity gets persisted.
-You can mark any of entity methods with them, you can also mark multiple methods with same hook.
+We can use lifecycle hooks to run some code when entity gets persisted.
+We can mark any of entity methods with them, we can also mark multiple methods with same hook.

 All hooks support async methods with one exception - `@OnInit`.

 - `@OnInit` is fired when new instance of entity is created, either manually `em.create()`, or automatically when new entities are loaded from database

 - `@OnLoad` is fired when new entity is loaded into context (e.g. via `em.find()` or `em.populate()`).
 As opposed to `@OnInit` this will be fired only for fully loaded entities, not references, and this hook can be async.

 - `@BeforeCreate()` and `@BeforeUpdate()` is fired right before we persist the entity in database